Innago Logo

 Days on market (DOM) is a measure of the average length of time a home remains listed on the market before being put under contract.
 A lower DOM signals a highly competitive seller’s market with more pressure on buyers to make higher offers and remove contingencies.
 A higher DOM signals a buyer's market as sales are slower and sellers have less leverage.

-The median DOM in Vermont in April 2024 was 49 days, which is an increase of 14 from the previous year.
-This means that, on average, listings spend around a month and a half on the market before being purchased.
+The median DOM in Vermont in February 2026 was 106 days, which is an increase of 13 from the previous year.
+This means that, on average, listings spend around a three and a half months on the market before being purchased.
 An increase from the previous year potentially suggests a market that is increasingly favoring buyers.

 New Supply Statistics